Favarzam/k12-prompt-engineering-guide-for-teachers/CONTRIBUTING.md

 ### **Before Contributing:**
 - Review our [4D Framework](docs/4d-framework.md) for responsible AI use
-- Check existing examples in the [your subject area](docs/subject-examples/) to avoid duplication
+- Check existing examples in [your subject area](docs/subject-examples/) to avoid duplication

 ---